Firas220890/Shopfinder-Module/README.md

 `sh deploy.sh`

-After the above compilation, setup upgrade and deployment is done successfully you may now be able to view the below in our Magento project.
+##After installation

+Once the package installation is completed by following one of the above listed methods you may note the below points and verify the package.

 ->In database you can find a custom table named **"shops_data"** Reference image: https://ibb.co/wQD3bLb